 What is course design?

 Course design ranges from small modifications to complete design or re-design.
-We use backwards design to focus on the things that students should be able to know or do by the end of a course (Wiggins & McTighe, 2005).
-By keeping the end in mind, we can work backwards and design courses to support student learning.
+Backward Design is a framework that focuses on what students should be able to know or do by the end of a course (Wiggins & McTighe, 2005; Manis et al., 2022).
+By keeping the end in mind, we can work backwards and design courses to support meaningful student learning.

 Elements of course design

-We use the student-centred learning approach of constructive alignment to identify, strengthen and align connections between course content, activities, assessment and learning outcomes (Biggs & Tang, 2007).
-Student learning is enhanced when these three course design elements are connected and aligned (Blumberg, 2009).
-Using student-centred practices, we can design meaningful learning experiences that strengthen connections between people, knowledge and skills (Fink, 2013).
+Constructive alignment is a student-centred learning approach to identify, strengthen and align connections between course content, activities, assessment and learning outcomes (Biggs & Tang, 2007; Loughlin et al., 2020).
+Student learning is enhanced when these three course design elements are connected, aligned and made transparent (Blumberg, 2009).
+By using student-centred practices, we can design meaningful learning experiences that strengthen connections between people, knowledge and skills (Fink, 2013).

 image